muehlenb/BlendPCR/Readme.md

 - **BlendPCR:** The BlendPCR implementation, which we described in our paper.
 Note that you can activate the 'Reimpl.
 Filters' option, which enables a GLSL reimplementation of the CUDA filters we used in the evaluation of our paper.

 *Note: For High Resolution Color Textures - named **BlendPCR (HR)** in the paper -, enable **High Resolution Encoding** both in the Source Mode **and** in the BlendPCR renderer.*

-## Remarks
-### Point Cloud Filters via CUDA

-In our research paper, we conducted visual comparisons among the SplatRenderer, Simple Mesh Renderer, TSDF, and BlendPCR.
-Each renderer used the same set of CUDA filters (*ErosionFilter*, *SpatialHoleFilter*, and *ClippingFilter*), located in the `src/pcfilter/` folder.
-To use these CUDA filters instead of the reimplemented GLSL filters, enable them in the "Filter" section and disable "Reimpl.
-Filters" in the BlendPCR section.
-Note that CUDA filters can only be used if `USE_CUDA` was set to `ON` in the CMAKE configuration during compilation.

-Please note that *SpatialHoleFiller* and *ErosionFilter* have also been implemented as an initial GLSL pass in the `BlendPCR` renderer, which is enabled by default.
-This allows us to achieve similar visual quality even without CUDA.

-**Note on visual quality**: Without CUDA, the SplatRenderer and Simple Mesh Renderer may display lower visual quality than shown in our paper, though the BlendPCR renderer will maintain almost the same quality.
-Nevertheless, there are further possibilities for improving quality, for example by improving the reimplemented erosion and hole filling filters (try to activate and deactive the reimpl. filters).

 ## Results